 Campaign for Nuclear Disarmament series

 In 2018 it was the 60th anniversary of CND and I was honoured to stand next to the internationally recognised giant three-dimensional peace symbol which came to Norwich on 11th August 2018.
-Following this, I’ve created unique lino-printed designs and hand-printed these onto recycled brown origami paper (sized 10x10cm), printed using vegan ink, with cotton yarn and glass beads.
-The single birds’ tip to tip wing span is 10cm, and the mobiles consist of three birds in a row and are approx. 37cm in length from top of string to bottom of bird.
+Following this, I’ve created unique lino-printed designs and hand-printed these onto recycled brown origami paper.
+The intention behind the Peace Birds is to raise money for CND - Campaign for Nuclear Disarmament.
+If you are interested in buying a single Peace Bird or Peace Bird mobile (various designs and colour schemes), please see more information and complete the order form.

 Extinction Rebellion series

 Learning about our climate crisis and this catastrophic environmental disaster which is affecting all life on earth, I have felt compelled to raise awareness by creating a series under the umbrella of the organisation Extinction Rebellion.
 From 12th April 2019, I was grateful to have a voice through my #1000PeaceBirds and my submitted message was read out as part of the #LettersToTheEarth campaign across 52 theatres, arts venues and community spaces nationwide.
 My intention is to help do something to save our beautiful planet and bring peace on earth through education and awareness.

 Since April 2019, I have put on a number of workshops in Norwich to teach others to fold the origami Peace Birds and encourage them to write their own messages about protecting our planet (and birds) from the climate emergency.
 A little bit of gentle craftivism!
 We used old re-purposed printing/photocopying paper, alongside donated second-hand art materials.
 All the #MessengerBirds in April travelled down to London to be displayed on Waterloo Bridge during International Rebellion - an event organised by Extinction Rebellion which demanded the government take necessary action on the global climate and ecological emergency. #MessengerBirds continue to be made, carrying messages from the community.